s4nt14go/works/README.md

 ### Profile
-A profile can be either a `client` or a `contractor`. clients create contracts with contractors. contractor does jobs for clients and get paid.
+A profile can be either a `client` or a `contractor`. clients create contracts with contractors.
+Contractor does jobs for clients and get paid.
-Each profile has a balance property.
+Each profile has a `balance` property.

 ### Contract
-A contract between and client and a contractor.
+A contract is between and client and a contractor.
-Contracts have 3 statuses, `new`, `in_progress`, `terminated`. contracts are considered active only when in status `in_progress`
+Contracts have 3 statuses, `new`, `in_progress`, `terminated`.
+Contracts are considered active only when in status `in_progress`.
 Contracts group jobs within them.

 ### Job
-contractor get paid for jobs by clients under a certain contract.
+Contractor get paid for jobs by clients under a certain contract.

 ## Getting Set Up

 It requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.

 1. In the repo root directory, run `npm install` to gather all dependencies.

 1. Next, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
 The database lives in a local file `database.sqlite3`.

 1. Then run `npm start` which should start the server.

 ## Technical Notes

 - The database provider is SQLite, which will store data in a file local to your repository called `database.sqlite3`.
 The ORM [Sequelize](http://docs.sequelizejs.com/) is on top of it.
-You should only have to interact with Sequelize

-- To authenticate users use the `getProfile` middleware that is located under src/middleware/getProfile.js. users are authenticated by passing `profile_id` in the request header. after a user is authenticated his profile will be available under `req.profile`.
+- To authenticate users the `getProfile` middleware is used that is located under `src/middleware/getProfile.js`.
+Users are authenticated by passing `profile_id` in the request header.
+After a user is authenticated his profile will be available under `req.profile`.
 Users that are on the contract can access their contracts.

 - The server is running on port 3001.

-## APIs To Implement
+## APIs

 Below is a list of the API's.

 1. ***GET*** `/contracts/:id` - Returns the contract only if it belongs to the profile calling.